songzhg/RLOP/README.md

   - **Embedding Python interpreter by pybind11:**
     Pybind11 is possible to embed the Python interpreter into a C++ program.
 Follow the instructions on the official: https://pybind11.readthedocs.io/en/stable/advanced/embedding.html.

-- **For some examples in RLOP**: RLOP implements some benchmark problems in reinforcement learning, optimization, and planning/search and provides examples demonstrating how to solve these problems using the algorithms integrated within RLOP.
-Some examples need extra libraries.
-To run these examples, please intall the necessary libraries that the examples depend on.

-  - **Lunar lander:** A Python-based Gymnasium enviroment.
-Please install libtorch, Gymnasium and pybind11 according to the instructions above.

-  - **Snake:** A video game for reinforcement learning and planning/search.
-Please install SFML (Simple and Fast Multimedia Library) according to https://www.sfml-dev.org/tutorials/2.6/ to enable the graphics display.

 ## Run Examples